thealtoclef/cube/docs/operational-guides/metrics-guide.md

 - `tenant`: Extracted from `securityContext.tenant` via AsyncLocalStorage
   - For regular API requests: Extracted from JWT token
   - For scheduled refresh queries: Labeled as `"scheduler"` (detected via `requestId` starting with `"scheduler-"`)
-  - If no tenant is available: Labeled as `"unknown"`
+  - If no tenant is available: Label is not set
 - `data_source`: From query options (`opts.dataSource`), defaults to `"default"`
 - `external`: Query routing indicator:
   - `"true"`: Query executed against CubeStore/external data source